smalljjjack/cs-582-DV-final-project/ProcessBook/ProcessBook.md

 Update of this part is trigger by the click event of slope chart.
 Use mouse hover and tooltips to show the detailed tornament name and match number.

 # Conclusion

+In this project we present the international football result dataset in different dimension using different kinds of charts.
+The world heatmap shows the popularity of football around the world.
+The force directed graph shows the frequent communication between countries via football match.
+The slope chart shows the change of different countries' perfomance.
+Many tools, libraries and technologies are used in our project, including bootstrap, different kinds of  event and tooltips.
+Since we want to develop a page which is highly interactive.
+Through this project, we want to present the history and great influence of football, as well as the enthusiasm of football fans from different countries.